amueller69/Law-School-Notes/Spring-2019/CrimLaw/07-Group_Criminality.md

   * Contrasting *Pinkerton* with Accomplice Liability in *Luparello*
     * Traditional accomplice liability requires proof of intent to promote/facilitate the action, thus theory in *Pinkerton* (and *Bridges* to an even greater extent) may represent significant expansion of liability
     * However, we saw a similar such expansion of accomplice liability in *Luperello*
+* MPC approach to defining scope of conspiracy
+  * D liable for conspiracy with another person if he knows that his co-conspirator has conspired with other persons, even if D does not know other person’s identity
+  * D liable for one conspiracy involving a string of multiple crimes so long as they are the object of the same agreement or continuous conspiratorial relationship

 ### *Perry v State* (2014 FL) – Conspiracy & Parallel Action